Serum (SRM) hits a new all-time high as Solana adoption gains traction By Cointelegraph - Up News Info

 Decentralized finance (DeFi) has reshaped the face of the cryptocurrency market over the past year, attracting the attention of both institutional investors and retail traders alike as the traditional financial sector continues to warm up to blockchain technology.

-While the majority of largest DeFi protocols that have a significant amount of volume and value locked in the platform operate on the (ETH) network, high fees and slower transaction times have allowed projects like Serum (SRM), a decentralized exchange (DEX) that operates on the Solana (SOL) blockchain, to rise in popularity and gain market share.
+While the majority of the largest DeFi protocols that have a significant amount of volume and value locked in the platform operate on the network, high fees and slower transaction times have allowed projects like Serum, a decentralized exchange (DEX) that operates on the Solana blockchain, to rise in popularity and gain market share.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.